 - Blend together in a blender if you prefer a smoother sauce.

-- Pour into a large pot and add in fresh or low-sodium canned tomatoes and/or diced green or red peppers.
+- Pour into a large pot and add in fresh or low-sodium canned tomatoes, diced green or red peppers, mushrooms, squash or other delicious vegetables.

 - Add a few shakes of garlic powder, dried oregano, dried basil and black pepper to your taste.